Georgia celebrates literacy achievements with awards at State Capitol

 Related

-The cheapest per-gallon price for premium gas in Fulton County during the week ending Dec.
-20, 2025 was $3.14 per gallon.
+The cheapest reported price for a gallon of diesel gas in Fulton County came in at $4.29 during the week ending May 30.

 Trending